Dexshine/CMU-/README.md

-# Event Matching Service
+# Project Matching Management Platform

-This is an Express.js application for event matching.
+This is an Express.js application for event matching in CMU.

 ## Getting Started